Panama City–Bay County International Airport: Past airline service

 From the 1950s until the late 1970s, two airlines served Panama City: National Airlines and Southern Airways.
 In the early 1950s National Lockheed Lodestars flew to Jacksonville and New Orleans via various stops.
 Southern began service in the mid 1950s with Douglas DC-3s to Atlanta via several stops.
 In 1967 National Lockheed L-188 Electra propjets flew direct to Miami, New Orleans, Orlando, Jacksonville, Mobile and Key West and nonstop to Pensacola and Tallahassee.
 The first jets were Southern Douglas DC-9-10s in 1967.
-In 1968, Southern DC-9s flew direct to Atlanta via Dothan, AL, and their Martin 4-0-4s flew nonstop to Atlanta, Dothan and Fort Walton Beach (via Eglin AFB), and direct to Birmingham, Montgomery and New Orleans.
+In 1968, Southern DC-9s flew direct to Atlanta via Dothan, AL while their Martin 4-0-4 prop aircraft flew nonstop to Atlanta, Dothan and Fort Walton Beach (via Eglin AFB), and direct to Birmingham, Montgomery and New Orleans.
 In 1969 National Boeing 727-100s flew direct to Miami, Tampa, New Orleans, Houston, Mobile, Jacksonville and Melbourne, FL and nonstop to Pensacola and Tallahassee.